bfunky/code-review-clean-code-guide/UnderstandabilityTips.md

 $customer = new Customer(
 	new CustomerId('12345678-A'),
 	new Name('john', 'doe'),
-	new DOB(1970, 1, 1),
+	new DateOfBirth(1970, 1, 1),
 	new InitialStatus()
 );
 // ... some LOC after ...
-$customer->setStatus(new FinalStatus());
+$address = new Address('2650 Geneva Street', 'Huntington', 'NY', '11743');
+$customer->setStatus($address);
 ````

 ### Avoid negative conditionals
 Negatives are a bit harder to understand than positives.
-Try to express conditional as positives when possible.
+Try to express conditionals as positives when possible.

 **The problem**